Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 # ---- snip ----
 ```

-Since the secret is 16 bytes and each round only leaks 8, we run the whole trick twice — once targeting `secret_addr` and once targeting `secret_addr + 8`.
+Since the secret is 16 bytes and each round only leaks 8, we run the whole trick twice, once targeting `secret_addr` and once targeting `secret_addr + 8`.

 ### Exploit